25 Most Valuable 1978 Topps Baseball Cards

 Most Valuable 1978 Topps Baseball Cards

-After perusing the 1978 Topps baseball card set, one thing that sticks out in my mind is how much Hall of Fame controversy there is within its checklist.
+One thing that sticks out in my mind about the 1978 Topps baseball card set is how much Hall of Fame controversy there is within its checklist.

 Some guys are clearly Hall of Famers.